Winston-Salem Dash 2026 Gameday Guide

 There's no game in town quite like a Winston-Salem Dash game.
 The 2026 season runs from April through early September, with 66 home games, 30+ theme nights, 25 fireworks shows, and nightly promotions—from Thirsty Thursdays to Fireworks Fridays.

-From must-try eats and can’t-miss promos to insider tips on parking, seating, and where to snap the perfect photo, here’s how to make the most of a Dash game in 2026.
+Here's how to make the most of a Dash game in 2026.

 KNOW THE BEST NIGHTS TO GO